groupdocs-assembly/GroupDocs.Assembly-for-Java/Docs/content/assembly/java/developer-guide/advanced-usage/working-with-chart-series-coloring/chart-series-coloring-in-spreadsheet-document.md

 ---
 {{< alert style="info" >}}This feature is supported by version 18.5 or greater.{{< /alert >}}{{< alert style="info" >}}The code uses some of the objects defined in [The Business Layer](https://docs.groupdocs.com/assembly/java/the-business-layer/).{{< /alert >}}

-## Chart Series Coloring in Word Processing Document
+## Chart Series Coloring in Spreadsheet Document

 ### Creating a Column Chart

-Practising the following steps, you can insert a Column Chart in MS Word 2013:
+Practising the following steps, you can insert a Column Chart in  MS Excel 2013:

-1. Click in the document where you want to insert the chart, click the "Insert" tab, and then click "Chart" in the illustrations group to open the "Insert Chart" dialog box
+1. Create a new Workbook.
-2. Select "Column" in the sidebar, you will see a gallery of charts
+2. Click the "Insert" tab, and then click "Insert Column Chart" icon in the Charts group to view the drop-down list.
-3. Select the "100% Stacked Column" and press "OK" to insert the chart and Worksheet template to your document
+3. Select the "100% Stacked Column" and press "OK" to insert the chart and Worksheet template to your Worksheet.
 4. Edit the Worksheet with your data to update the chart.
-See [Chart Data (Excel)]({{< ref "assembly/java/developer-guide/working-with-chart-series-coloring/chart-series-coloring-in-word-processing-document.md" >}})
+See [Chart Data](https://docs.groupdocs.com/assembly/java/chart-series-coloring-in-spreadsheet-document/#adding-syntax-to-be-evaluated-by-groupdocsassembly-engine).
-5. Save your Document
+5. Save your Document.

 ### Reporting Requirement